 Opinion.
 I receive many messages from people across the world.
 Recently, one person asked me if I saw myself as a sick person.
 I found it a really interesting question because someone with cancer must be sick, right?

-When I was diagnosed, I really didn’t feel unwell, not enough to consider myself a ‘sick person’.
+When I was diagnosed, I really didn’t feel unwell, not how I thought a Stage 4 cancer patient would feel and not even ill enough to consider myself a ‘sick person’.
 Prior to that, I suppose like everyone else on the planet, I had normal day-to-day stuff come along but that always settled in days or weeks.
 But never enough to call myself a sick person other than as a temporary label.
 Quite often I would ignore the illness and continue working and also continue normal day to day activities.
 In hindsight, some of these issues might have been connected to my cancer but that’s the nature of medicine sometimes.
 I try not to reflect too much on what might have been.

-I can’t undo my diagnosis of advanced and incurable cancer and I refuse to retreat into a corner feeling sorry for myself.
+I can’t undo my diagnosis of advanced and incurable cancer.
 I have cancer but I can still get on with living my life.

 Thanks for reading